 Thus when, almost inevitably (though it's never forced upon the player), war comes and your colonies attempt to rebel and establish the United States of America, things aren't as black and white as you'd expect.
 Cut off from money and men, your colonies are suddenly exposed, weak and short of military might.
 And rather than unanimously rising up to meet the redcoats (or othercoats if you're not playing as the British!) at Bunker Hill, you find that many amongst your people remain loyal to the Crown, and even take up arms against you.

 It's a mess.
 A chaotic swirl of mixed emotions, conflicting agendas, propaganda and subversion.
 And it rarely goes smoothly.
 Just like the actual American war of independence!

 As I've argued before, this is exactly what a good historical game should do.
 Rather than try and recreate events as a story, told from a single perspective, Colonization gives you all the themes, tools and the diplomatic climate of the time and drops you into it so you can experience them all for yourself.
 Make your own judgements on what was good and bad, right and wrong.
 Then rerite it again and again as you see fit.

-If you've got the day off and are looking to get in touch with the origins of the American nation, the original PC version is readily available online as abandonware, and there's also an open source version out there called FreeCol.
+If you've got the day off and are looking to get in touch with the origins of the American nation, the original PC version is available at GoG for just $6.
 Firaxis released a a remake of the game a few years back, but it's a cold and sterile affair; you'd be better looking for the original, its art style still holds up well today.